 Our survey also highlighted an additional quality signal that is becoming increasingly important: trustworthiness.
-Across all platforms, 83% of viewers in Italy indicated that they expect high-quality content to be trustworthy.17 This finding underscores the growing significance of trust in the digital age, where misinformation and disinformation can spread rapidly.
+Across all platforms, 82% of viewers in Spain agree that high quality video content means content that provides accurate and trustworthy information.
+This finding underscores the growing significance of trust in the digital age, where misinformation and disinformation can spread rapidly.